oddgrd/dotfiles/README.md

 ### Scripts

 - The `toggle-displays.sh` script is for toggling between external and internal displays in i3 when using a laptop.
-TODO: refine the script.

 ### Misc

 - The .xbindkeysrc file is for taking snip-tool screenshots with `maim`, as well as enabling the media keys on my keyboard when using a WM like i3/leftwm.
-It relies on `xbindkeys` being installed.
+It relies on `xbindkeys` being installed, and needs to be placed in $HOME.